mrasoolmirzaei/words/README.md

 ```
 make migration
 ```
-3- Create the .env file exactly like the sample_env.txt file.
+3- Create the .env file in backend directory exactly like the sample_env.txt file.

 4- Run backend and frontend on two separate terminal:
 ```